doolin/bstree/readme.md

 In the unlikely chance you have stumbled into this repo, please note that all the code, exercises, problems and the like could be wrong.
 _None of this material is vetted_.
 I find (and correct) mistakes and falsehoods regularly.
+Some of it may be just wrong.
 If you use it for homework or interview questions, you are quite likely to be wrong as well.

 ## TODO